 Texas is rich in natural resources, and as public infrastructure expands, the government may take private property throughout the state to support these services.
 However, if the government wants to take your land, it will need to provide you with just compensation under the terms of eminent domain.

 Austin landowners facing eminent domain have certain rights, and if you have to obtain just compensation from the government, you need someone on your side to protect these rights.
 Marrs Ellis & Hodge LLP has fought for the rights of hundreds of Texas landowners, ensuring their recovery constitutes just compensation.

 - Over the past 10 years, our firm has successfully represented many Texas landowners.
 We have handled litigation involving every type of property.

 - Our attorneys have extensive courtroom experience, representing clients from private individuals to trusts, estates, and Fortune 500 companies.

 - Our firm is designed to handle high-stakes property litigation, and we prepare every case for trial.
-This level of preparation provides maximum leverage throughout the settlement process.
+This level of preparation provides leverage throughout the settlement process.